mashumafi/godot-local-backup/README.md

 Adds a timestamp to the backup name.
 This allows historical backups to be created.

-* *NONE* - Adds no extra timestamp which would only ever create 1 backup.
+* `NONE` - Adds no extra timestamp which would only ever create 1 backup.
-* *DATE* - Appends *YYYYMMDD* to the backup name allowing snapshots to be generated daily.
+* `DATE` - Appends *YYYYMMDD* to the backup name allowing snapshots to be generated daily.
-* *EPOCH* - Appends the number of milliseconds that have passed since EPOCH allowing new backups generate on each exit.
+* `EPOCH` - Appends the number of milliseconds that have passed since EPOCH which will generate a unique backup each time.

 ### Max Threads

 The backups are created using threads.
-Using -1 will use all processors available to do the backup quickly.
-Using 0 or 1 will avoid creating entirely.
+Using `-1` will use all processors available to do the backup quickly.
+Using `0` or `1` will avoid creating entirely.

 ## Tool Menu